Neil Willmett (Waanyi/Kuku Yalanji)

-Prior to joining QAIHC, Neil was a senior executive in the Queensland Government Department of Housing & Public Works where he was a member of the Executive Leadership Team (ELT) which is the principal governing body for the department, responsible for setting the strategic direction of the department, and overseeing performance, program and project management, and managing a $2.3B budget.
+Prior to joining QAIHC, Neil was a senior executive in the Queensland Government Department of Housing & Public Works where he was a member of the Executive Leadership Team (ELT) which was responsible for setting the strategic direction of the department, overseeing performance, program and project management, and managing its annual $2.3B budget.

 Neil is a published business author, a (Winston) Churchill Leadership Fellow and a graduate from the University of Queensland Faculty of Medicine (Bachelor of Applied Health Science - Indigenous Primary Health Care).
 He was appointed as the QAIHC CEO in April 2017.

 Angela commenced her career in Canberra as a Government Lawyer with the Department of Employment and Workplace Relations.
 Over the last 13 years she has worked in various roles in the Australian Government.
 For the past 8 years Angela has been in leadership and senior management roles in Queensland; predominantly engaged in the delivery of Indigenous Affairs programmes; most recently for the Indigenous Affairs Group in the Department of Prime Minister and Cabinet.